 Writing and editing jobs typically include a first draft, one round of revisions, and a final draft.
 (Proofreading and copy editing typically do not require revision.)
 Usually, you’ll have up to one week after we deliver your finished project to request revisions.
 To prevent project delays, it’s important to communicate your desires clearly so that we can deliver exactly what you want.
-We limit each project to one free revision to discourage the “scope creep” that often happen when multiple parties are involved in approving content.
+We limit each project to one free revision to discourage the “scope creep” that often happens when multiple parties are involved in approving content.
 Subsequent rounds of revisions may be available for a reasonable fee.

 Although we usually work on a project basis, we are also available for live editing.
 If you have a blog or news site that publishes timely material, you may hire us during predefined hours on a regular schedule to proofread or copy edit your stories in real time.

 Readers take a carefully polished document more seriously

 Book and e-book manuscripts